Libya–Lithuania relations: History

 Both countries established diplomatic relations on 11 June 2008.

-Libya recognized the independence of Lithuania on 3 September 1991, second on the African continent after PAR.
+Libya recognized the independence of Lithuania from the Soviet Union on 3 September 1991, making them second on the African continent after PAR to do so.
 On 6 September 1991, Libyan leader Muammar Gaddafi sent a telegram in which, addressing the Chairman of the Republic of Lithuania Vytautas Landsbergis, he congratulated Lithuania on declaring independence from the "so-called Soviet Union", noting in the telegram parallels between the Soviet occupation and the Ottoman rule in Libya.

-However, bilateral relations between the states were established only on 11 June 2008, after Lithuania's permanent representative to the United Nations, Ambassador Dalius Čekuolis, and Libya's permanent representative to the UN, Ambassador Dziadala A.Etalhi, signed a joint communique establishing diplomatic relations between Lithuania and Libya on behalf of the Governments of both countries in New York (USA).
-On October 27–29 of the same year, a delegation of Lithuanian diplomats and businessmen, led by State Secretary of the Ministry of Foreign Affairs of Lithuania Deividas Matulionis, visited Libya in order to establish closer political and business relations.
+Bilateral relations between the Baltic states were established on 11 June 2008, after Lithuania's permanent representative to the United Nations, Ambassador Dalius Čekuolis, and Libya's permanent representative to the United Nations, Ambassador Dziadala A. Etalhi, signed a joint communique establishing diplomatic relations between Lithuania and Libya on behalf of the governments of both countries in New York, U.S. From October 27–29 of the same year, a delegation of Lithuanian diplomats and businessmen, led by State Secretary of the Ministry of Foreign Affairs of Lithuania Deividas Matulionis, visited Libya in order to establish closer political and business relations.
 During the visit, a memorandum of understanding was signed regarding bilateral consultations between the Lithuanian and Libyan foreign ministries.
 A draft of the intergovernmental agreement on investment promotion and protection was handed over to Libya, and meetings were held with officials of the foreign relations structures of the Libyan Ministry of Foreign Affairs and Parliament.

 In 2010, the countries exchanged diplomatic representatives.
 Ambassador Abdulhafed Gaduras residing in Rome was accredited for Lithuania, and Petras Zapolskas, also residing in Rome, was accredited for Libya (he presented the credentials in 2010).
-[7] However, in 2012, the Libyan ambassador recalled from the position of ambassador to Italy (and thus also to Lithuania), despite the fact that a year earlier, he had switched to the side of Muammar Gaddafi's opponents.
-It is not known about Libyan ambassadors accredited to Lithuania since that time.
+However, in 2012, the Libyan ambassador recalled from the position of ambassador to Italy (and thus also to Lithuania), despite the fact that a year earlier, he had switched to the side of Muammar Gaddafi's opponents.
+It is not known if Libyan ambassadors accredited to Lithuania since then.